 Almost everyone wears glasses at some point in their lives.
 In developed countries the rule of thumb is that around 70% of adults need corrective lenses to see well.
-In Britain that translates to some 35 million people, and this is on the rise, potentially due to our early 21st Century urban living; the time we spend in doors, the screens we use, the colour spectrum in LED lighting, and the needs of an ageing population.
+In Britain that translates to some 35 million people, and this is on the rise, potentially due to our early 21st Century urban living; the time we spend indoors, the screens we use, the colour spectrum in LED lighting, and the needs of an ageing population.

-Exposure to artificial light (Blue Light especially) at the wrong times of the day is very much overlooked as a 21st Century health risk.
-Blocking Blue Light serves an important biological purpose, helping to regulate your internal clock to control sleep patterns and other bodily functions.
+Exposure to artificial light (blue light especially) at the wrong times of the day is very much overlooked as a 21st Century health risk.
+Blocking blue light serves an important biological purpose, helping to regulate your internal clock to control sleep patterns and other bodily functions.

-Computer Glasses would prove to be the perfect 2nd pair of glasses in your kit bag, and with Tiger Specs offering £5 off when purchasing any 2 pairs of glasses it would be the perfect opportunity in taking a small step to protect your eye and body health.
+Blue light glasses would prove to be the perfect 2nd pair of glasses in your kit bag, and with Tiger Specs offering £5 off when purchasing any 2 pairs of glasses it would be the perfect opportunity in taking a small step to protect your eye and body health.

 *Numerical data taken from The Guardian – May 2018